Module Specification

 LO1 Knowledge and Understanding Demonstrate a systematic understanding of core programming concepts in R and Python for data analysis.

-LO2 Intellectual Skills Analyse and interpret complex datasets to draw meaningful conclusions using advanced error handling and data manipulation techniques.
+LO2 Intellectual Skills Analyse and interpret complex datasets to draw meaningful conclusions using programmatic data manipulation techniques.

-LO3 Intellectual Skills Critically evaluate the use of key frameworks like Pandas and dplyr for advanced data manipulation in complex scenarios.
+LO3 Intellectual Skills Critically evaluate the use of key frameworks like Pandas and dplyr for advanced data manipulation.

-LO4 Technical/Practical Skills Design and implement robust data visualisations using Matplotlib, Seaborn, and ggplot2 for clear communication of data insights.
+LO4 Technical/Practical Skills Design and implement effective data visualisations from dynamic data sources for clear communication of data insights.

-LO5 Technical/Practical Skills Develop and execute advanced data aggregation and statistical analysis methods, including correlation matrices and linear regression.
+LO5 Technical/Practical Skills Develop and execute dynamic data aggregation using statistical analysis, correlation matrices and linear regression.

 LO6 Professional/Transferable Skills Critically reflect on ethical implications in data handling and apply professional codes of conduct in programming practices.